okcoders/ok-coders-summer-2017-front-end/04-javascript-intro/04-02-variables-and-values.md

         var myDog
         var aliveIn2016

-Declare each of these variables in node, for example:
+Declare each of these variables in node (or the chrome console), for example:

         > var age
         undefined